 Coastal Arts Guild-Visual Arts Center Youth Art Kits

 for materials to provide free art kits to youth in need.

 to provide food for local residents in need.

 Founded in 1948, Seal Rock Garden Club is a 70 year plus community non-profit organization formed for coastal gardeners to share their knowledge of plants and to provide a social setting for individuals interested in gardening, conservation and support of community gardening projects.
 A housing barracks for conscientious objectors during World War II, the clubhouse originally located at Camp Angell, Waldport was purchased at auction for $306 and was moved to its' present site in Seal Rock in the 70's.

-The Flower and Plant Sale on June 15 is an end of the year event with the clubhouse decorated with spring flowers and the surrounding yard full of sale plants suitable for coastal gardens.
-Mark your calendars for our Plant Sale.
-The sale is from 9:00 a.m. to 2:00 p.m.
+The Plant Sale and Flower Show in mid-June is an end of the year event with the clubhouse decorated with spring flowers and the surrounding yard full of sale plants suitable for coastal gardens.
+Mark your calendars for our Plant Sale and Flower Show.
 Gardeners start lining up early to buy plants.
 Sales are brisk.
 A portion of the funds raised go to nonprofit organizations that support gardening, education, conservation and local civic gardening projects.

 Copyright © 2018 Seal Rock Garden Club - All Rights Reserved.

 Disclaimer: The views and opinions expressed are those of the authors and do not reflect the official policy or position of the Seal Rock Garden Club.
 Any content provided by our authors are their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual, or anyone or anything.